Your Handy Getting-Ready-to-Apply-to-an-MFA Checklist

 Step 1.
 Research Creative Writing Programs

-The best place to start is a guide from AWP (the Association of Writers and Writing Programs) to its member creative writing programs.
+The next best place to go is a guide from AWP (the Association of Writers and Writing Programs) to its member creative writing programs.
 It is a searchable database of MFA programs, and it lets you read about any and all MFAs in the country by location and program type (2-3 years, residency/non, genre, etc).
 As you read through the results, you should pay special attention to and take notes on these categories: Faculty, Application Deadlines, necessary Application materials, and Financial Aid information: AWP Guide

 A much more subjective but still helpful guide is the ranking of MFA programs put out by Poets and Writers.
 Don’t pay too much attention to the overall or genre rankings (the ‘stats’ they use are iffy), but do pay attention to these categories: funding rank/full funding, job placement rank, cost of living, and student/faculty ratio.
 This is updated annually; the link here leads to the 2012 rankings: P&W rankings

 Use the information on these two sites to create a list of 10+ potential programs (plan on applying from anywhere between 5-10).
 Your search criteria are up to you, of course, but really keep in mind the quality of the faculty, the type (genre/residency/length) of program, tuition/financial aid, and success of graduates.

 2. Discuss Potential Grad Programs with Adviser

 In early fall semester of your senior year (or even late spring of your junior year), set up an appointment with your major adviser and talk about the programs that have caught your eye; this can help clarify any questions you have or any things that might not have occurred to you, and it’ll help hone your list as you get ready for the application process.